NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Installation ###

 Installing OmniBackup is really easy.
-It consists of two files: a huge script file, a little more than <code>100 KB</code> named <code>backup.sh</code> which looks for the second file at runtime named <code>config.json</code>.
+It consists of two files: a huge script file -- a little less than <code>105 KB</code> -- named <code>backup.sh</code> which looks for the second file at runtime named <code>config.json</code>.
 So, let's say I want to install OmniBackup inside <code>/usr/local/omnibackup</code>.
 In addition to that, I assume from now on you do everything as <code>root</code> user:

     $ cd /usr/local/
     $ git clone https://gitlab.com/NuLL3rr0r/omnibackup.git